Breadcrumb

 History at Peterhouse

 Peterhouse historians such as Herbert Butterfield, David Knowles, Hugh Trevor-Roper and Tony Wrigley have played a prominent role in the intellectual development of the modern historical profession.
-The College currently has five Fellows in History and allied subjects who cover, between them, ancient, medieval, early modern, and modern history, and who teach a number of papers in British and European history, and the history of political thought.
+The College currently has five Fellows in History and allied subjects who cover, between them, ancient, medieval, early modern, and modern history, and who teach a number of papers in British, European and American history, and the history of political thought.
 As a result, many supervisions in your first and second year, and some in your final year, will take place in College.

 Sophie Lunn-Rockliffe specializes in late Roman history, with a focus on early Christian life and thought; Magnus Ryan works on the history of political ideas, especially in the Middle Ages, and the relationship between law and politics between roughly 1100 and 1600; Scott Mandelbrote’s interests range across early modern British and European intellectual history, in particular the history of scholarship and the history of science; Brendan Simms works on modern European history, with interests in the German Question, Britain and Europe, humanitarian intervention and state construction.
 Geraint Thomas is a historian of twentieth-century Britain with special interests in the social experience of democracy and state development.